djlabbe/CarSoftwareXJ11/README.md

 * [userguide.pdf]

 ### Todos
+ - Turn off radio on logout.
+ - End calls on logout.
  - Design test cases and test everything!
  - Work on other deliverables - analysis documents in particular.